There are lots of things to consider when selecting your unit texts. Check out the information below or talk to your librarian for support.

 - Flexibility to select online resources or digitised portions of books.

-Early discussion of your ideas with your liaison librarian will allow time for a range of options to be explored that suit your specific needs.
+Early discussion of your ideas with your librarian will allow time for a range of options to be explored that suit your specific needs.

 Assigning prescribed, recommended or further readings